Basic information on charging eneloops.

 Imagine a charger charging at 100mA for 16 hours, this would exceed the capacity of the eneloop lite.
 And not enough for filling up an eneloop Pro.
 Fortunately they use a rather low charge current and therefore won`t damage the batteries as much.

 What charger is recommended for eneloops?
 Do I need a special charger?

 You can charge eneloops with any NiMH charger.
 But not everything works well, as you can see above.

 Smart chargers can detect when a battery is fully charged and usually have a back-up cut-off using a timer.
 (See the Advanced section for detailed information) This will prevent damaging the batteries to a minimum.

 They also charge cells individually so you can remove or add another battery during charging.
 You can also mix AA and AAA batteries in the same charger as it will look at the individual bays.

-My recommended simple chargers:
+My recommended simple smart chargers:

 There is a video on Youtube in Japanese as well as in English that will demonstrate the ways this charger works.

 The Panasonic BQ CC17 is also used by many, but is quite a bit slower and older.
 If you don`t care about the charge speed this could be your option.
 Please look at the eneloop battery charger overview page for more information on all chargers made by Sanyo and Panasonic.

 If you are more of a geek take a look at the intelligent analyzer chargers like the Powerex Maha MH C9000, Opus BT-3100/3400, SkyRC MC3000 and the like.
 These chargers can refresh your batteries, and check the capacity!
 More about this in the Advanced section.